HCTC: Information for Yearly Filers

 What Happens After Claiming the Yearly HCTC

 If you met all the eligibility requirements, made payments directly to a qualified health plan, and submitted the proper documentation with your federal income tax return, you will receive the HCTC amount you claimed on Form 8885.
-After the IRS processes your tax return, the credit will be applied to your taxes due or, if it is more than your taxes due, it will be issued as a refund.
+Once the IRS processes your tax return, the credit will be applied against any outstanding balances due.
+If the credit is greater than any balance owed, you will receive a refund for the difference.

 Caution: If you receive the HCTC and the IRS later determines that you were not eligible to receive the tax credit, you will have to repay the IRS any credit amount you received.
 Also, if you do not meet all the eligibility requirements or if you submit incomplete documentation to the IRS, you will not receive the tax credit.